TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Setup/SetupTypo3.rst

    # cd <cloned project>
    export COMPOSER_ROOT_VERSION=11.0.0

-Run composer install in the same directory you cloned the master repository to.
+Run composer install in the same directory you cloned the TYPO3 CMS core repository to.
 This may take several minutes::

    # cd <cloned project>